mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android-fennec.md

 - To test on your computer by running Firefox for Android in the Android emulator and in Firefox for Android running on a device:

   - Install [Android Studio](https://developer.android.com/studio/index.html).
-  - Use the Android Studio [SDK Manager](https://developer.android.com/studio/intro/update.html#sdk-manager) or the [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager.html) command-line tool to install the [Android Platform Tools](https://developer.android.com/studio/releases/platform-tools.html).
+  - Use the Android Studio [SDK Manager](https://developer.android.com/studio/intro/update.html#sdk-manager) or the [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager.html) command-line tool to install the [Android Platform Tools][tools-link].

 - To test in Firefox for Android running on a device only:
-  - Download and extract the [standalone Android SDK Platform-Tools package](https://developer.android.com/studio/releases/platform-tools.html) to a suitable location on your computer.
+  - Download and extract the [standalone Android SDK Platform-Tools package][tools-link] to a suitable location on your computer.
   - On Windows, Mac, or Linux: Add the location into which you extracted the tools package to your operating system’s `PATH` environment variable.
   - Alternatively, on Mac or Linux: Link the binary to `/usr/local/bin` using `sudo ln -s /<extract folder>/platform-tools/adb /usr/local/bin`.

 On your device or Android emulator:

 - Install [Firefox for Android](https://play.google.com/store/apps/details?id=org.mozilla.firefox&referrer=utm_source%3Dmozilla%26utm_medium%3DReferral%26utm_campaign%3Dmozilla-org) and, if you wish to test the latest features, [Firefox for Android Beta](https://play.google.com/store/apps/details?id=org.mozilla.firefox_beta) or [Firefox Nightly for Developers](https://play.google.com/store/apps/details?id=org.mozilla.fennec_aurora).
-- (If you're using [web-ext](/documentation/develop/getting-started-with-web-ext/), you can skip this step.)
+- (If you're using [web-ext][ext-link], you can skip this step.)
 Open Firefox for Android and turn off signing by browsing to `about:config` then locating and setting `xpinstall.signatures.required` to `false`.

 <article class="module-content grid-x grid-padding-x">
 <div class="cell small-6">